misken/c19/README.md

 ### Model calibration/validation for new (2020-03-30) CHIME model

-So, I took our actual admits (from 2020-02-20 to a 2020-03-25) and just fit an exponential growth model, got the implied growth rate and implied doubling time.
+I took our actual admits (from 2020-02-20 to a 2020-03-25) and just fit an exponential growth model, got the implied growth rate and implied doubling time.
 Plotted actual admits vs predicted (just using simple exp growth model) and got very nice fit.
 Then used implied doubling time of 3.61 in CHIME model and got spot on match with the exponential fit to admits and thus, to the actual admits.
 Super happy to see this!

 You can see the results in this notebook: [model_calibration_validation.ipynb](https://github.com/misken/c19/blob/master/mychime/calibration_validation/model_calibration_validation.ipynb)